Shoppers World Terminal: History

-A transit terminal was built at Shoppers World in 1981.
+A transit terminal was built at Shoppers World in 1981, on the east side of the mall.

 Six routes went to Shoppers World, as of 1989: 1B Queen from City Centre Terminal, later going to Sheridan College, 2 Main from Heart Lake Terminal to Sheridan, 7 Kennedy down Heart Lake and over to Shoppers World, 8 Centre, along the same route from City Centre, and 11 Steeles, to Albion and Humberline, Martin Grove Loop on Saturdays.

+A new terminal was built at the south-west area of the mall on former parking spaces, and opened in 2001.
+The old terminal was demolished and a new building for Canadian Tire was built in its place.

 Building rehabilitation lasted a few months in 2009.

 Issues related to the terminal's safety had been raised.
 The terminal is in a busy section of the mall parking lot, near independent multicultural grocery store Oceans Fresh Food Market.
 In April 2011, the Accessibility Advisory Committee discussed the matter of the paint signalling the ramp to some bus platforms was faded, an issue for those lacking full depth perception; no motions were considered, but the Accessibility Coordinator later talked with Brampton Transit.